puppetlabs/puppetlabs-apache/README.md

 ##### `error_documents`

 Determines whether to enable [custom error documents][] on the Apache server.
 Valid options: Boolean.
-Default: false.
+Default: `false`.

 ##### `group`

 Sets the group ID that owns any Apache processes spawned to answer requests.

 By default, Puppet attempts to manage this group as a resource under the `apache` class, determining the group based on the operating system as detected by the [`apache::params`][] class.
-To to prevent the group resource from being created and use a group created by another Puppet module, set the [`manage_group`][] parameter's value to false.
+To to prevent the group resource from being created and use a group created by another Puppet module, set the [`manage_group`][] parameter's value to `false`.

 > **Note**: Modifying this parameter only changes the group ID that Apache uses to spawn child processes to access resources.
 It does not change the user that owns the parent server process.